petems/petersouter.xyz/content/post/keyboard-geekery.md

 ![](/images/2016/11/41NX93T7DZL.jpg)

-It's ranked 4 in Slant's [recomended keyboards for programming](https://www.slant.co/topics/1150/~keyboard-for-programming)
+It's ranked 4 in Slant's [recommended keyboards for programming](https://www.slant.co/topics/1150/~keyboard-for-programming)

 I saw a cheap second-hand one going for £60 on eBay Buy-it-now.
 Since all the other HHKB's I'd seen on eBay were in the £100-150 range, I thought worst come's to worst, I could sell it.